 We found a bug in content store replacement policy by reading source code of NFD and doing experiments.
 When the content store is full of unsolicited data packet and our application publish data packet into content store continually using pre-publish approach, the content store will make place for the new unsolicited data packet but it always remove the one which is latest published into it.
 Therefore, the new unsolicited data packet will be removed immediately when the application publishes its data packet continually.

-Updated by Junxiao Shi over 6 years ago
+Updated by Junxiao Shi about 7 years ago

 - Subject changed from The Bug of NDN Content Store Replacement Policy to ContentStore: newest unsolicited Data is evicted first